slatedocs/slate/source/includes/security/_kuzzleProfile.md

 profile.setRoles([role, 'default']);
 ```

-Replace the roles associated to the profile
+Replaces the roles associated to the profile.

 <aside class="notice">
-If you are trying to bind roles which have not be saved before, an error will rise if you try to save or hydrate this object.
+If you are trying to bind roles which have not been previously saved, an error will rise if you try to save or hydrate this object.
 </aside>

 #### setRoles(roles)